 But it’s a measly looking figure next to the 15.2 million text messages that were sent every minute.
 And that doesn’t include app to app messaging!

 Though online chat options are undoubtedly affecting this figure, SMS remains an extremely popular way for people around the world to communicate.
-For marketers, the medium of SMS is quite limited in terms of what can be sent to customers.
+For marketers, marketing via text blast is quite limited in terms of what can be sent to customers.
 But these limits make it a walk in the park to put together SMS marketing campaigns and it’s more than worth the effort.

 And now that most people use smartphones, it is also a great medium for driving people to your website and should be to the fore of digital marketer’s minds.